 - A. The facilities may be set up in suitable rooms located in the immediate vicinity of the area where the work is taking place. - B. The facilities may be set up on-site in a site hut or other mobile unit.
-Site huts and the like that are made available for use by more than four persons must fulfil the requirements laid down in Arbejdstilsynets bekendtgørelse om indretning af skurvogne og lignende.
+Site huts and the like that are made available for use by more than four persons must fulfill the requirements laid down in Arbejdstilsynet's Executive Order on the design and fitting out of site huts and similar units.
 Toilets in site huts, where reasonable and possible, should be connected to a sewer.
 Drain-free toilets should meet the same hygiene standards as toilets with a water flush.

-C. The facilities are available at an assembly site, a departure site, or similar.
+- C. The facilities are available at an assembly site, departure site or similar.
 The facilities here must meet the requirements for welfare arrangements for permanent work sites.
 A prerequisite for the assembly site's toilet facilities being considered as providing adequate access to toilets, however, is that the employee is able to return to the assembly site at reasonable intervals, or that the employee otherwise has reasonably easy opportunities to use the facilities at the assembly site.
-If this is not the case, a toilet of a reasonable standard must be provided for the employee within a reasonable distance of the work site.

-D. If these alternatives are not practicable, e.g. in cases of work involving long-distance transport, the employer must ensure that employees have access to facilities in another reasonable and appropriate manner.
+If this is not the case, a toilet of a reasonable standard must be provided for the employee within a reasonable distance of the work site. - D. If these alternatives are not practicable, e.g. in cases of work involving long-distance transport, the employer must ensure that employees have access to facilities in another reasonable and appropriate manner.
 Employees must not be directed to use facilities in their own homes if the work involves heavy soiling or carries a risk of contamination with hazardous substances.